ingredients icon.Ingredients

 Make Your Own Brown Sugar

-As discussed earlier, brown sugars are white sugars with molasses, a natural by-product of sugar refining, adding back in.
+As discussed earlier, brown sugars are white sugars with molasses, a natural by-product of sugar refining, added back in.
 It stands to reason, then, that you can make your own brown sugar by mixing molasses with granulated white sugar.
 The more molasses you add, the more moist and rich the sugar becomes.

 Add 1 tablespoon of molasses to a cup of white sugar to approximate Light or Golden Sugar, or 2 tablespoons for Dark Brown.